Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

  commit()
 ```

 We use multiple `parallelReduce` cases to allow users interact with the contracts and update their internal states.
-We maintained the invariant that for the proposal contract, while it is open to interactions, its balance remains equal to the total amount to funds contributed to contract, and after its timeout if it fails with funds that its balance is equal to amount of funds as at its timing out, which get decremented by each successful processed refund.
+We maintained the invariant that for the proposal contract, while it is open to interactions, its balance remains equal to the total amount to funds contributed to contract, and after its timeout if it fails with funds, that its balance is equal to amount of funds as at when it timed-out, which gets decremented by each successfuly processed refund.
 For the main contract, however, we maintained the invariant that the balance is always zero.

 You've probably noticed that the variables `description`, `isProposal`, `title`, `link`, `owner`, `id`, `deadline`, and `PASSED` are undefined at this point.
 We'll handle that shortly.

 ## Assertion Insertion

-When we are programming, it is necessary we add assertions to our programs to ensure the theory of our program's behavior remains discernable.
-As we develop further on our application the depth of complexity increases and eventually could engulf the theory we hold in our minds as regards the behavior of the program from its previous events and things that hold true at any point of the program.
-In addition, when another programmer such as our future self read through our code, it is very difficult to understand this theory for ourselves.
+When we are programming, it is necessary to add assertions to our programs to ensure the theories behind our program's behavior hold true.
+As we further develop our application the depth of complexity increases and could eventually engulf the theory we hold in our minds as regards the behavior of the program from its previous events and things that hold true at any point of the program.
+In addition, when another programmer such as our future self reads through our code, it is very difficult to understand this theory for ourselves.
 Assertions are ways of encoding this theory directly into the text of the program in a way that will checked by Reach and available to all future readers and editors of the code.

 Look at your application.
 What are the assumptions you have about the values in the program?

 **Write down the properties you know are true about the various values in the program.**

-Now after all that, we can tell you that not much is required to assert in our program except for the fact that no matter the amount of up votes or down votes a proposal has that an outcome must always be discernable.
+Now after all that, we can tell you that not much is required to assert in our program except for the fact that no matter the amount of up-votes or down-votes a proposal has that an outcome must always be discernable.

 Now that we know what the properties are, we need to encode them into our program via calls to Reach functions such as `assert`, and `forall` and another concept called Enumerations.
 Lets do that now.